 Claude hit #1 on the App Store in early 2026, pushing ChatGPT out of the top spot for the first time.
 The catalyst was Anthropic publicly refusing the Pentagon’s demand to deploy its models for autonomous weapons and mass surveillance, after which the government labelled Anthropic a “supply chain risk.”
 The backlash flipped the script: users migrated to Claude out of sympathy for Anthropic’s stance, and the company reported over 60% growth in free users and more than doubled paid subscribers in just a few months.
 For more on how the two companies’ philosophies shape what you actually see in the chat window, we broke down how Claude and ChatGPT […]

-OpenAI dropped GPT-5.4 on March 5, 2026, and it is the most capable model the company has ever shipped.
-It scores 75% on OSWorld-Verified, above the human baseline of 72.4%, can natively control software like a human would, and handles up to 1 million tokens of context in a single API request.
-In under seven months, OpenAI has shipped five distinct versions of GPT-5, each with its own identity and price point.
-If you’ve lost track of what separates GPT-5.0 from GPT-5.4, this guide covers every model in the family, release dates, context windows, benchmarks, pricing, and the key differences that actually matter.
+OpenAI dropped GPT-5.5 on April 23, 2026, and it is now the most capable ChatGPT model the company ships.
+GPT-5.5 scores 93.6% on GPQA Diamond, 82.7% on Terminal-Bench 2.0, and 78.7% on OSWorld-Verified, all ahead of GPT-5.4, while its Pro variant pushes BrowseComp to 90.1% and FrontierMath Tier 4 to 39.6%.
+In under nine months, OpenAI has shipped six distinct versions of GPT-5, each with its own identity and price point.
+If you have lost track of what separates GPT-5.0 from GPT-5.5, this guide covers every model in the family, release dates, context windows, benchmarks, pricing, and the key differences that actually matter.
 We also look ahead at what ChatGPT […]